 Rwanda, where AGI’s first project began in 2008, is one of Africa's success stories.
 After the horrific events of the 1994 genocide, the country has seen dramatic progress.
 Between 2000 and 2010, it was one of the ten fastest growing economies in the world.
-Since 2007, inequality has fallen and one million Rwandans have lifted themselves out of poverty.
+Since 2006, inequality has fallen and 1.7 million Rwandans have lifted themselves out of poverty.

 Our team support the systems and structures of effective government in Rwanda, so that the lives of 5 million Rwandans who live in poverty can be improved.
 We have worked within the Presidency, the Prime Minister’s Office, the National Capacity Building Secretariat (NCBS) and the Ministries of Finance, Agriculture and Infrastructure.
 AGI and the Government of Rwanda have also developed a pioneering partnership called the Strategic Capacity Building Initiative (SCBI), which is focussed on delivering the government’s priorities and training young Rwandans for future leadership roles.